 We've all been conditioned

 We have all been programmed to want the quick fix.
-That’s why we grab the cigarette, the sugary soda, the vodka, the crack cocaine, the Prozac ….
+That’s why we grab the cigarette, the sugary soda, the vodka, the crack cocaine, the Prozac . . .
 And we’re willing to pay for it.
-But the reality is, all the quick fix solutions can ever offer is a short-term solution.
+But the reality is, all the quick-fix solutions can ever offer is a short-term solution.
 All they do is mask the symptoms.
 If that’s the best we can do as hypnotherapists then we’re part of the problem – NOT the solution.

-Even if you are successful in convincing a person that all it takes is a single session to get rid of the behavior, if you fail to address the underlying drives, the problem is still there.
+Even if you are successful in convincing a person that all it takes is a single session to get rid of the behaviour, if you fail to address the underlying drives, the problem is still there.
 Worse, avoiding the underlying cause of the problem just reinforces the drive to distract.
 Remember, the purpose of the behaviour, in the first place, was to avoid having to face and feel the REAL problem.

 Either it will reinstate the original behaviour (a.k.a. recidivism) ...
 OR the behaviour will cleverly be replaced. (a.k.a. symptoms conversion.)
-Either a new behaviour (which is often tougher to get rid of) will replace the original symptom (e.g. eating replaces smoking) … OR the symptoms will morph into something entirely different.
+Either a new behaviour (which is often tougher to get rid of) will replace the original symptom (e.g., eating replaces smoking) . . .
+OR the symptoms will morph into something entirely different.
 Often this takes the form of a physical ailment.

 People are not their symptoms.
 Symptoms are the result of life experiences.
 As such, regression-to-cause hypnosis is an effective strategy for resolving the underlying problem.
 But it’s not a quick fix.
 It’s a process of guiding a human soul, one step at a time, from darkness into light.

 That can take time.
 Sure, sometimes you get lucky.
 Sometimes the client is ripe and ready to allow change to happen.
 Healing really can happen in a heartbeat.
 But most people are going to need a process to be ready to let it happen.